YanYi-Now/NetPong/README.md

 ### Core Functions
   * **Real-time Remote Matches**: Deliver seamless matches by synchronising players to a server-side game engine
   * **Tournament System**: Players can create and/or join tournaments featuring ELO-based matchmaking
-  * **User Features**: Players can register accounts, follow and view each other's online status
+  * **Social Features**: Players can register individual accounts, follow each other and view online statuses
-  * **Performance Analytics**: Track and visualise user's personal gaming statistics and match history in dashboards
+  * **Performance Analytics**: Auto-generate dashboards to visualise players' individual statistics and match history

 ### Security
- * **Secure Session Management**: Implement pre-authentication, access, and refresh JSON tokens to protect API endpoints
+ * **Secure Session Management**: Utilised pre-authentication, access, and refresh tokens to secure session
- * **Secure Communications (HTTPS/WSS)**: Encrypt all data in transit across the platform
+ * **Secure Communications (HTTPS/WSS)**: Encrypted all data in transit across the platform
- * **User Authentication**: Enables secure sign-in using Google Sign-in or 2FA
+ * **User Authentication**: Enabled secure sign-in using Google Sign-in or 2FA

 ## Technologies Used